zUkrainak47/Genshin-Simulator/README.md

 I made a [tutorial](https://youtu.be/SREP-kVmuGo)!

 Alternatively, you can access the simulator in replit.
-In order to do that click this button and Fork & Run (though I recommend setting it up locally)
+In order to do that click this button and Fork & Run (though I recommend setting it up locally as shown in the tutorial above)

 [![Run on Replit](https://user-images.githubusercontent.com/50180265/221977287-4622854b-8c89-4f75-81af-eee6058a20fa.png)](https://replit.com/@zUkrainak47/Genshin-Simulator?v=1)